Wills, Trusts & Probate

 Frequently Asked Questions About Changing a Will in Laguna

-Yes, being named as a beneficiary in someone else’s will does not restrict your ability to change your own will.
-Your will reflects your personal wishes for your estate and can be updated at any time while you are mentally competent.
-It is advisable to periodically review your own will to ensure it aligns with your current intentions and circumstances.
+Being named in someone else’s will does not limit your ability to change your own will.
+Each person’s will reflects their personal decisions about distribution of their estate and can be updated at any time while they have capacity.
+It is advisable to periodically review your own documents, especially after being named in another’s will or after family changes, to make sure your instructions remain aligned with your current wishes and responsibilities.

 Leave a Reply